RTDmaintainer/onboard_docs_test/docs/source/Initial Setup.rst

 Setting up API access
 ---------------------

+You’ll need an active API Key with the appropriate scopes in order to use this python client.

+If you are an existing Onboard user you can head over to the accounts page and generate a new key and grant scopes for “general” and “buildings:read”.

-You'll need an API key or existing account in order to use this client.
-If you don't have one and would like to start prototyping against an example building please request `a key here <https://onboarddata.io/api-keys/>`_.
+If you would like to get access to Onboard and start prototyping against an example building please `request access here <https://www.onboarddata.io/contact-us>`_.

-Once you have a key, data access is explicitly granted by attaching one or more 'scopes' to the key.
-Our endpoints are grouped by scope on the `swagger documentation viewer <https://api.onboarddata.io/doc/>`_.
+You can test if your API key is working with the following code:

    >>> from onboard.client import OnboardClient
    >>> client = OnboardClient(api_key='your-api-key-here')